-- To make the object twice its original size, at the Scale factor... prompt, type 2. - To make the object half its original size, at the Scale factor...prompt, type .5.
+- To make the object twice its original size, at the Scale factor... prompt, in the Value box, type 2. - To make the object half its original size, at the Scale factor... prompt, in the Value box type .5.

 Scale an object to a specific size